 Research Associate, it is available for grantees who wish to use the roving systems and/or differential post-processing using data from the fixed reference station.
 Users are expected to have proper training prior to deployment to Palmer.
 The Research Associate may offer support to visiting grantees at their discretion.

-The system's new splitter was installed on April 15th and is successfully tracking satellites.
-We are currently working to ensure the real-time data is properly being transmitted and received.
+The system's new splitter was installed in April and is successfully tracking satellites.
+Real-time data is now properly being transmitted and received.

 The evolution of the glacier backyard terminus, profile and Point 8 terminus is below.